gisfile/leaflet.gisfile.js/README.md

 # leaflet.gisfile.js
 L.GISFileAPI turns GISFile API box (http://gisfile.com/api/1.0/doc/jsonp/) data into a Leaflet layer.

-# gisfile.js
-Gisfile JavaScript API (Leaflet Plugin)

 <p>
-This is the Gisfile Jsonp Javascript API, version 1.x.
+This is the L.GISFileAPI, version 1.x.
 It's built as a <a href="http://leafletjs.com/">Leaflet</a>
 plugin to dynamic uploading of the data into a Leaflet layer.
-You can <a href="http://gisfile.com/api/1.0/doc/jsonp/">read more about the Gisfile JSONP API</a>
+You can <a href="http://gisfile.com/api/1.0/doc/jsonp/">read more about the Gisfile JSONP</a>
 </p>

 <h2>